Haima Family: Haima Family II (2007–2013)

-Haima Family III (2013–present)
+Haima Family III (2013–2019)

 The third generation Haima Family was only available in sedan from, and was originally sold as the Haima Family or Haima Familia (福美来) in some parts of the world featuring a brand new design.
 However, the model was renamed to Haima Familia M5 or Haima M5 after the facelift in 2014, putting an end to the Haima Family nameplate.